fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4b.md

 ### Refactoring tests

 Our test coverage is currently lacking.
 Some requests like <i>GET /api/notes/:id</i> and <i>DELETE /api/notes/:id</i> aren't tested when the request is sent with an invalid id.
 The grouping and organization of tests could also use some improvement, as all tests exist on the same "top level" in the test file.
-The readability of the test would improve, if we grouped related tests with <i>describe</i> blocks.
+The readability of the test would improve if we group related tests with <i>describe</i> blocks.

 Below is an example of the test file after making some minor improvements: